-Composition of Appeals Committee

-The President of the College shall name an Appeals Committee Facilitator to conduct a formal Appeals Hearings in order to review the charges and imposed sanctions.
-The Appeals Committee shall consist of six (6) members, selected by the Facilitator and approved by the President, two of which shall be from the faculty, two staff, and two representatives from the student body.
+Composition of Appeals Committee: The President of the College shall name an Appeals Committee Facilitator to conduct a formal Appeals Hearings in order to review the charges and imposed sanctions.
+The Appeals Committee shall be drawn from a pool of faculty and staff, selected by the Facilitator and approved by the President, who have agreed to serve as needed for appeals.
+Each committee shall consist of six (6) members, selected by the Facilitator and approved by the President, at least two of which shall be from the faculty and at least two of which shall be from the staff, and two representatives from the student body.
 At any hearing before the committee, at least four (4) members shall be present to constitute a quorum in order to transact the business of the committee.
-Any member of such committee directly involved in the outcome of a hearing, or who believes they have a conflict of interest rendering them to be perceived as being incapable of providing an impartial decision, shall disqualify themselves from the hearing and the Appeals Committee Facilitator shall appoint a person to take theirplace.
+Any member of such committee directly involved in the outcome of a hearing, or who believes they have a conflict of interest rendering them to be perceived as being incapable of providing an impartial decision, shall disqualify themselves from the hearing and the Appeals Committee Facilitator shall appoint a person to take their place replacement.